intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 numactl -C 0-3 --membind 0 python <script>
 ```

+#### OMP_THREAD_LIMIT

+Environment variable `OMP_THREAD_LIMIT` specifies the number of threads to use for the whole program.
+The value of this variable shall be a positive integer.
+If undefined, the number of threads is not limited.

+Please make sure `OMP_THREAD_LIMIT` is set to a number equal to or larger than `OMP_NUM_THREADS` to avoid backward propagation hanging issues.

 #### GNU OpenMP

-Beside OMP_NUM_THREADS, other GNU OpenMP specific environment variables are commonly used to improve performance:
+Beside `OMP_NUM_THREADS`, other GNU OpenMP specific environment variables are commonly used to improve performance:

-- GOMP_CPU_AFFINITY: Binds threads to specific CPUs.
+- `GOMP_CPU_AFFINITY`: Binds threads to specific CPUs.
 The variable should contain a space-separated or comma-separated list of CPUs.
-- OMP_PROC_BIND: Specifies whether threads may be moved between processors.
+- `OMP_PROC_BIND`: Specifies whether threads may be moved between processors.
 Setting it to CLOSE keeps OpenMP threads close to the primary thread in contiguous place partitions.
-- OMP_SCHEDULE: Determine how OpenMP threads are scheduled.
+- `OMP_SCHEDULE`: Determine how OpenMP threads are scheduled.

 Here are recommended settings of these environment variables: